 Contributors are important community members.
 This group provides funding to operate the house.
 Currently the Davenport House Museum receives no outside funding.
 Thanks to community support, admissions income, and other earned income activities the museum can function at a professional level.

-In 1999 community members raised the Davenport House Endowment Fund.
-So as not to jeopardize these important investments, these same community activists raised $280,000 to restore the house to the highest standards.
+In 1999 community members raised the Davenport House Museum Endowment Fund.
+So as not to jeopardize these important investments, the same community activists raised $280,000 to restore the house to the highest standards.
 This commitment to the historic site has allowed the site to address maintenance and preservation needs as well as be proactive with issues that could at some point pose a problem.
-The Davenport House Endowment Directors funded and provided the leadership for the rehabilitation of the Kennedy Pharmacy which was given to the museum by an anonymous donor to benefit the site.
+Davenport House Museum Endowment Directors funded and provided the leadership for the rehabilitation of the Kennedy Pharmacy which was given to the museum by an anonymous donor to benefit the site.

 In addition to concern about the museum, a group of supporters raised funds to endow the Davenport House Museum garden.